Our face to face charity fundraising

 No. Our fundraisers are not allowed to take cash from you.
 They're only permitted to ask for regular donations through a direct debit.
 They also won't take one-off donations.
 There is now an option to sign up via contactless methods either using a QR code or SMS.
 This will take you to our website where you can enter direct debit details and confirm the signup.

-The Fundraising Regulator is the independent regulator and the governing body for the charity sector.
-All face-to-face fundraising is regulated by the Fundraising Regulator and its corresponding handbooks.
+The Fundraising Regulator is an independent regulator and the governing body for fundraising in the charity sector.
+All face-to-face fundraising is subject to the Code of Fundraising Practice established by the Fundraising Regulator.

-The Fundraising Regulator is responsible for ensuring organisations are following the Fundraising code of Practice, and works with charities, professional fundraising organisations and local authorities to minimise complaints and ensure high standards of fundraising are adhered to.
+The Scottish Fundraising Adjudication Panel is responsible for ensuring charities registered in Scotland are following the Code of Fundraising Practice, and works with charities to minimise complaints and ensure high standards of fundraising are adhered to.

 We've taken the decision to carry out this activity in line with Government guidance and have taken the additional steps below to ensure all necessary precautions are in place to mitigate risk.
 Currently, due to COVID-19, we are ensuring we do not fundraise in areas with a large elderly population or locations where social distancing cannot be maintained e.g. flats with narrow walkways.
 This will reduce any risk to both the residents and the fundraisers.